siberoloji/siberoloji.github.io/content/en/docs/programming/jetpack-compose/240-2025-03-04-setting-up-navigation-compose-in-jetpack-compose.md

   - Jetpack Compose
   - Navigation Compose
 ---
 Jetpack Compose has revolutionized UI development in Android by providing a declarative and reactive approach to building interfaces.
 One of the key components of any modern Android app is navigation, and Jetpack Compose provides an intuitive way to handle this with **Navigation Compose**.
-This blog post will guide you through setting up **Navigation Compose**, handling arguments, and using advanced navigation patterns in Jetpack Compose.
+This article will guide you through setting up **Navigation Compose**, handling arguments, and using advanced navigation patterns in Jetpack Compose.

 ---